 SECTION 316.
 EFFECTIVE DATE OF RULES.
+1 2 (a) Except as otherwise provided in subsection (b), (c), or (d), [unless disapproved by the

-- (a) Except as otherwise provided in subsection (b), (c), or (d), [unless disapproved by the [rules review committee] or [withdrawn by the agency under Section 703] after [the effective date of this [act] each rule adopted, amended, or repealed becomes effective [60] days after publication of the rule in the [administrative bulletin] [on the [publisher]'s Internet website.] - (b) The adoption, amendment, or repeal of a rule may become effective on a later date than that established by subsection (a) if the later date is required by another statute or specified in the rule. - (c) The adoption, amendment, or repeal of a rule becomes effective immediately upon
+- [rules review committee] or [withdrawn by the agency under Section 703] after [the effective - 4 date of this [act] each rule adopted, amended, or repealed becomes effective [60] days after - 5 publication of the rule in the [administrative bulletin] [on the [publisher]'s Internet website.] - 6 (b) The adoption, amendment, or repeal of a rule may become effective on a later date 7 than that established by subsection (a) if the later date is required by another statute or specified - (c) The adoption, amendment, or repeal of a rule becomes effective immediately upon its filing with the [publisher] or on any subsequent date earlier than that established by subsection (a) if it is required to be implemented by a certain date by the federal or [state] constitution, a statute, or court order. - (d) A rule adopted, amended, or repealed using the emergency process under Section 309(a) becomes effective immediately upon filing with the [publisher]. - (e) A rule adopted, amended, or repealed using the expedited process under Section 309(b) to which no objection is made becomes effective [15] days after the close of the comment period, unless the rulemaking proceeding is terminated or a later effective date is specified by the agency. - (f) A guidance document becomes effective immediately upon adoption or at a later date established by the agency.